12shadow12/FaceDetection/README.md

 # FaceDetection
-To get the program running do pip install -r requirements.txt
+To get the program running with all its dependencies: do pip install -r requirements.txt